Chemical

 Related Products:

-• Sheets: For manufacturing flange gaskets and seals;
+• Sheets: for manufacturing flange gaskets and seals;

-• Bushings: For producing envelope and solid joints;
+• Bushings: for producing envelope and solid joints;

-• Rods: For manufacturing electrical insulators and technical repairs.
+• Rods: for manufacturing electrical insulators and technical repairs.